Quest

 Is it okay to talk to someone (or something) at 3am?

-Yes, and for many people it is more useful than lying alone in the dark.
-Whether that's a journal, a hotline, or an AI companion, having a place to put the thought tends to interrupt the spiral faster than trying to outlast it in silence.
+Yes, and for many moms it is more useful than carrying it by yourself in the dark.
+Whether that's a journal, a hotline, or a companion, having a place to put the thought tends to interrupt the spiral faster than trying to outlast it in silence.
 The key is to keep the lights low and the medium calming.

 Should I take a sleep aid?